DSI-Lab1/TaER/README.md

 # TaER
-This repo hosts the code for paper "Zefeng Chen, Wensheng Gan: Enhanced Episode Rule Mining with Non-overlapping Frequency and Targeted Query.
+This repo hosts the code for the paper "Zefeng Chen, Wensheng Gan: Enhanced Episode Rule Mining with Non-overlapping Frequency and Targeted Query.
 Submitted to INS, pp 1-17 (2023)."

 # Requirements
 Java programming language.